 HXM is an evolution of HCM; it centres employee experience above all else.
 It is a mindset that examines what employees need so that the business can thrive.

-With human experience management, managers focus on finding new ways to engage their employees in new ways and provide them with the means to work faster and better.
+With human experience management, managers focus on finding new ways to engage their employees and provide them with the means to work faster and better.
 Essentially, the HXM approach helps managers identify what their employees need to have a better working experience.

 What is the Difference Between HCM and HXM?

-HCM solutions are primarily based on operational data-based (O-data).
+HCM solutions are primarily based on operational data (O-data).
 This data provides organisations with information on different events that are currently occurring, including the number of new employees, their training progress, and their turnover rate.
-With operational data, you can keep track of the trends and events that are taking place within your organisation.
+With O-data, you can keep track of the trends and events that are taking place within your organisation.

 Experience data (X-data) addresses the human aspects of the workplace and provides information on why certain things are happening within the organisation.
 For instance, if workers are leaving, X-data will indicate the beliefs, emotions, and intentions behind it.